Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 language, as though using a *tongues* spell (caster level equal to angel's Hit Dice).
 This ability is always active.

+### Animal Type
-**Animal Type:** An animal is a living, nonhuman creature, usually a vertebrate with no magical abilities and no innate capacity for language or culture.
+An animal is a living, nonhuman creature, usually a vertebrate with no magical abilities and no innate capacity for language or culture.